 If you want to win at this game, there are a handful of things that will form an important part of your strategy and that, therefore, you really need to have a strong conception of them.
 Keep all of these in mind before reading our tips on how to win at the game:

 - Your original bets on the blind, trips, play, and the ante will always remain in place.
 There’s no such thing as making the dealer fold, nor can you get your money back if you get a bad hand.
-It’s all in from the get-go with Ultimate Texas Hold’em rules.

 - Unlike regular poker, strategies like check-raising or bluffing are simply not viable.
 The game is much more straightforward and there isn’t anyone on it that you can trick.
 Play traditional card strategies if you want to win – the mind factor plays no important part.